smaddis/smad-deploy-azure/README.md

 ## Authors

-This project was created by student group called  SMADYASP, from University Of Oulu, Finland
+This project was created by student group called SMADYASP, from University Of Oulu, Finland.
+Further development was done by University of Oulu.